Today’s Reading: Matthew 26:69-75; Mark 14:66-72, 16:14; Luke 22:54b-62, 24:12, 36-43; John 18:25-27, 20:3-10, 19-23 and 21:15-25

 Peter was hurt that Jesus asked the question a third time.
 He said, “Lord, you know everything.
 You know that I love you.”

-Everything – what was Peter thinking of when he acknowledged that Jesus knew EVERYTHING.
+“Lord, you know everything” – what was Peter thinking of when he acknowledged that Jesus knew EVERYTHING?
 Was he thinking of his betrayal in that moment?
 Jesus did not speak of Peter’s denial, maybe because he knew Peter’s heart and knew how much he regretted his words, “No, I am not.”
 He was giving Peter the opportunity to replace his denial with commitment – commitment to serve Jesus for the rest of his life, to become a shepherd of the flock.
 Jesus had died on the cross for Peter’s sins of betrayal so that Peter could experience restoration and then dedicate his life in service to God.
 Peter was saved to serve!

 We too have been saved to serve.
 If we have asked for forgiveness, if we can truthfully testify that we love Jesus, then God has a call for us – feed my lambs, take care of my sheep, feed my sheep.
 That call looks different for each one, just as the sheep have different faces and different needs, but all of us have been called to care for someone in some way.
 Jesus wants us to move beyond the “I’m not worthy” feelings produced by our guilt and shame.
 He wants us to boldly proclaim our love for Him and faithfully commit to follow His call on our life – to feed his sheep!